+Task: Oversee and act on checks to

+monitoring systems

+Responsibility: ITSP

+Task: Maintain filtering and monitoring

+systems

+Responsibility: ITSP

+Task: Provide filtering and monitoring reports

+Responsibility: ITSP

-Responsibility: ITSP Task: Maintain filtering and monitoring systems Responsibility: ITSP Task: Provide filtering and monitoring reports Responsibility: ITSP Task: Complete actions following concerns or checks to systems
+Task: Complete actions following concerns or

-Task/responsibility Notes You should review your filtering and monitor ing provision at least annually Responsibility: Joint Task: Carry out reviews of the filtering and monitoring provision at least annually Responsibility: Joint Task: Carry out checks which are informed by the review to ensure systems are working Responsibility: Joint Task: Understand the risk profile of pupils - incl. those in vulnerable groups, age, SEND, EAL Responsibility: Joint Task: What does the filtering system block/allow and why?
+checks to systems

+Task/responsibility Notes

+You should review your filtering and monitoring provision at least annually

+Responsibility: Joint

+Task: Carry out reviews of the filtering and

+monitoring provision at least annually

+Responsibility: Joint

+Task: Carry out checks which are informed by

+the review to ensure systems are working

+Responsibility: Joint

+Task: Understand the risk profile of pupils -

+incl. those in vulnerable groups, age, SEND,

+EAL

+Responsibility: Joint

+, ,

+Task: What does the filtering system

+block/allow and why?

 Responsibility: Joint Ensure that this is relevant to

 your school or setting

-Task: Are there any outside safeguarding
+Task: Are there any outside safeguarding ,

-influences that should be considered (e.g.,

 county lines)

 Responsibility: Joint

 Task: Are there any relevant safeguarding

 reports that could/should impact on filtering

 and monitoring?

 Responsibility: Joint

 Task: How digitally resilient are pupils?

 Responsibility: Joint

 Task: What does the RHSE and PSHE curricula

 cover and how might this impact on filtering?

 Responsibility: Joint

 Task: How are devices used within school?

-(e.g., BYOD)
+(e.g. BYOD)

 Responsibility: Joint

 Task: What related safeguarding and

 technology policies are in place?

 Responsibility: Joint

-Responsibility.
-Joint

 Task: What checks are in place - how are

 resulting actions handled?

 Checks should be undertaken from a

 safeguarding and an IT perspective

 Responsibility: Joint

 Task: How often are checks carried out, what

 is checked?

+is checked.

 Filtering should be tested - log what is done

 and the results that are obtained - make

 changes as a result.
 Different devices should

-be used when conducting checks to get a good
+be used when carrying out checks in order to

-overview of what is or is not accessible.
+get a good overview of what is or is not

+accessible.

 Responsibility: Joint

 Task: How does monitoring work?

 How often are reports received - are these in

 real time - what thresholds are in place - are

 these fit for purpose?

-, , , ,

 Responsibility: Joint

-Task: Does filtering and monitoring work on

-new devices?
-Is this checked before they are

-given to staff/pupils?
+Task: Does filtering and monitoring work on new devices?
+Is this checked before they are given to staff/pupils?

 Responsibility: Joint

-Task: Review blocklists and modify in line with

-any changes to safeguarding risks
+Task: Review blocklists and modify in line with any changes to safeguarding risks

 Responsibility: Joint

-Tack: Chock your system using the SMCfl

-Task: Check your system using the SWGfL

-testing tool to see that it is blocking access to

-illegal child sexual abuse material, unlawful

-terrorist content, adult content
+Task: Check your system using the SWGfL testing tool to see that it is blocking access to illegal child sexual abuse material, unlawful terrorist content, adult content